 Many of the challenges that we experience are based on irrational and unhelpful thought patterns that impact both our feelings and our behavior.
-Cognitive Behavioral Therapy (CBT) is a time-sensitive, structured and present-oriented form of counseling that focuses on problem solving and teaching individuals how to modify these distorted patterns of thinking.
-CBT is also one of the most well-known, researched and practiced forms of therapy available to us.
+Cognitive Behavioral Therapy (CBT) is a time-sensitive, structured, and present-oriented form of counselling that focuses on problem solving and teaching individuals how to modify these distorted patterns of thinking.
+CBT is also one of the most well-known, researched, and practiced forms of therapy available to us.
 This workshop provides a strong foundational knowledge of the principles and strategies involved in using CBT.
 Participants will gain an understanding of which populations tend to benefit the most from CBT, and will be equipped with many strategies and tools that can be practically applied in their work.

-- Overview of CBT Principles
+- CBT Guiding Principles

 - Who Tends to Respond Well to CBT

 - How to Structure the Counselling Process

 This is an intermediate level workshop intended for social service and health care professionals, counselors, social workers, and anyone wanting to gain increased capacity in counseling skills.